JuliaMusic/PianoFingering.jl/README.md

 2. Replace the annotation algorithm with a hybrid fingering annotation algorithm that combines data-driven and rule-based methods.

-3. Eliminate the dependency on music21.
+3. Remove the dependency on music21.
 (Maintain MusicXML.jl)

 ## How to use it